-In cultivation, Thuja ‘Green Giant’ is superior to most all other fast growing evergreen conifers for many reasons.
+In cultivation, Thuja plant ‘Green Giant’ is superior to most all other fast growing evergreen conifers for many reasons.

-Because of its fast growth rate, Green Giant is among the best choices for a quick evergreen hedge, privacy fence, or wind and snow break.
-A row of Green Giants along your property line will protect more vulnerable plants and your home from damaging winds.
+Because of its fast growth rate, Green Giant is among the best choices for a quick evergreen hedge or screen, privacy fence, or wind and snow break.
+A row of giant thuja trees along your property line as a screen plant will protect more vulnerable plants and your home from damaging winds.

-Line the driveway with a row of Green Giants to create a barrier that keeps drifting snow away.
+Line the driveway with a row of emerald green arborvitae plants to create a barrier that keeps drifting ice and snow away.
 With lower branches that will eventually extend way out beyond the trunk, Green Giant has a tall, imposing narrow pyramidal habit and can sometimes be conical shaped.
 However, it can be kept compact by regular pruning.
 In fact, Green Giant responds well to clipping and pruning, even to moderate shearing.
 The best time to prune thujas is in the early spring.

-Green Giant performs best on moist, fertile, well-drained, loamy soils in full sun to part shade.
+Green Giant performs best on moist, fertile, well-drained, loamy soils in full sun to partial shade.
 It will not survive on varieties of soils that are wet sites, poorly drained, or ones that stay soggy, and it doesn’t like highly compacted soils.
-In USDA planting zones 5 and 6, at least 6-8 hours of direct sunlight is best; in warmer climates, a little shade, especially in the afternoon, won’t hurt.
+Ideal conditions in USDA planting zones 5 and 6, at least 6-8 hours of direct sunlight is best; in warmer climates, a little shade, especially in the afternoon, won’t hurt.
 Check out our Where Should I Plant Thuja Green Giant blog for more info.
 As always, perform a soil test if you are unsure.

 As a majestic sentinel tree, Green Giant has few equals.
 A pair of Green Giants on opposing sides of the yard will frame your landscape in grandiose form.
 In a larger yard or park, position a cluster of three Green Giants for a positively regal focal point.

-For a living privacy screen, a wind break, or a snow break, position Green Giants 5-6 feet apart.
-Or better yet for a unique green giant hedge, plant them in two rows, 4 feet apart, with the trees staggered 8-10 feet apart within each row.
+For a living privacy screen or hedge, a windbreak, or a snow break, position Green Giants 5-6 feet apart.
+Or better yet for a unique green giant hedge, plant them in two rows, 4 feet apart, with the trees staggered 8-15 feet apart within each row.
 The row(s) should be at least 6-8 feet away from any building, driveway or road.
 Thuja green giant arborvitae spacing is important so the landscape trees can grow to their maximum potential.

 If your soil is very compacted, you should consider tilling before digging the individual planting hole(s).
-You can plant anytime of the year, but the best time for planting a new tree is spring, before it gets too hot, while still allowing a whole growing season before winter to establish a strong root system.
+You can plant any time of the year, but the best time for planting a new tree is in spring, before it gets too hot, while still allowing a whole growing season before winter to establish a strong root system.

 Water every day or two for the first 2-3 months, until the plants are established.
 After that, they should get one inch of water every week or ten days.
 If you’re having a dry spell, or your soil is very sandy, you should water more often with the expandable hose that will come really handy.
 Once the large trees are established, they are very drought tolerant.

-The most common reason for any newly planted tree to die is lack of enough water.
+The most common reason for any newly planted tree to die is lack of water.